gruhn/vue-qrcode-reader/docs/demos/Torch.md

 In low-light conditions you might want to make use of the cameras flashlight.
 Using the `torch` prop, you can turn the flashlight on/off.
-Note that support is inconsistent across devices and browers.
+Note that support is inconsistent across devices and browsers and can only be detected after already starting the camera.

 Feature sponsored by [aeschbacher.ch](https://aeschbacher.ch)